typicode/husky/README.md

 git commit -m "Keep calm and commit"
 ```

-_Both npm scripts are optional, existing hooks aren't replaced and adding `--no-verify` to your git commands lets you bypass hooks._
+_All scripts are optional, existing hooks aren't replaced and adding `--no-verify` to your git commands lets you bypass hooks._

 _To uninstall husky, simply run `npm rm husky --save-dev`_.

-_Other supported hook: `post-merge`_
+Missing a hook?
+Feel free to create an issue.